AnggaR96s/Reforestation/README.md

-## A man tried to sell me a coffin today.
-I told him that's the last thing I need.
+## Remember, the best angle to approach a problem from is the "try" angle.